-Farm Services does much more than manage roughly 1000 acres that is home to important national and international agricultural research.
-It also provides farm services and equipment at substantial cost savings to departments, programs and researchers across the university.
+Farm Services provides efficient agricultural services and well-maintained equipment to departments, programs and researchers across the university.

-- Provides on-demand tiling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.
+- Provides on-demand tilling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.

 - Maintains a rental fleet of excavation equipment, commercial trucks, tractors, and farm machinery for use of all departments at the College of Agriculture and Life Sciences.

-- Operates a biofuel station that serves tractors, trucks and large machinery for more than 10 departments.
+- Operates a fuel station that serves tractors, trucks and large machinery for many research programs on and near campus.